 The term has evolved to include the sort of work that you can do once and sell forever, like writing a book or creating an online course, rather than the traditional exchange of money for services, or goods which require manufacturing.

 - Affiliate income

 - Digital products

 - Membership sites (like the ones you can build with SubHub!)

 The main differentiator of passive income is the fact that the work involved is largely ‘front-loaded’, so you can expect to spend the bulk of your time creating the product at the beginning, i.e. creating an online course, writing a book, or creating artwork for printing on demand.

 Once the product has been created, your time on the product is limited to sales and marketing, and periodic updates to the product if applicable.
-With affiliate income, there’s no need to even create anything.
+With affiliate income, there’s no need to even create anything (see our blog post on affiliate marketing here).
 Affiliate income is when you sell someone else’s product and they give you a percentage of the cost.
 Many online courses creators offer affiliate programmes as part of their marketing, for example.
 You then sell their course, and they give you a cut.
 Perhaps the most well known is the Amazon Affiliates programme, when you use special affiliate links to recommend books or other products on Amazon to your audience, and in exchange, Amazon gives you a percentage.